evanvolgas/reflectedintelligence/_posts/2025-06-14-the-ethical-echo.md

 Some organizations have formed internal **AI ethics boards**, which bring together ethicists, engineers, and domain experts to oversee deployments[^8].
 Others are adopting **model cards** and **datasheets**, documenting how an AI system was trained, tested, and validated[^9].
 This transparency allows users, researchers, and regulators to hold developers accountable.

 Usage policies matter too.
 OpenAI, for instance, restricts use of its models for disallowed content and embeds moderation tools to automatically flag harmful prompts[^10].
-It's part of a broader shift: moving from "build first, fix later" to **"align first, deploy responsibly."** This approach is similar to the process-based oversight we discussed in our article on [blueprint for self-reflective AI](/2025/06/03/blueprint-for-reflective-ai/), where transparency in AI systems enables more robust safety mechanisms.
+It's part of a broader shift: moving from "build first, fix later" to **"align first, deploy responsibly."** This approach enables more robust safety mechanisms through transparency in AI systems' development and deployment.

 ## Mutual Reflection